Pateley Bridge, Yorkshire

 The Oldest Sweet Shop

 Situated on the High Street is 'The Oldest Sweet Shop in England'.
 The shop was established in 1827, but it is housed in a building that dates back to the 1660s.
 The shop sells traditional confectionery, made according to the original 19th century recipes and boiled in copper pans.
 They proudly claim that their tasty confections are made 'the way sweets should be made'.

 If you enjoy outdoor pursuits Pateley Bridge is perfectly located for a walking holiday, with both the Six Dales Way and Nidderdale Way long distance paths passing through the town.

 Outside the town is How Stean Gorge, a limestone cleft known as 'Little Switzerland'.
-Another fascinating geological formation is Brimham rocks, an otherworldly collection of balancing rocks standing on a high pint of Brimham Moor.
+Another fascinating geological formation is Brimham Rocks, an otherworldly collection of balancing rocks standing on a high point of Brimham Moor.
 In Bewerley is Grange Chapel, built in the late 15th or early 16th century by the Abbot of Fountains Abbey.

 About Pateley Bridge

 Address: Pateley Bridge, Yorkshire, England

 Photo Credit: David Ross and Britain Express

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Brimham Rocks - 3.2 miles (Countryside)